-3.5 Determinant
+3.4 Determinant

-- Compute the determinant of a 2×2 matrix, - Use cofactor expansion to compute the determinant of larger matrices, and - Use the determinant to make statements about invertibility or rank of a matrix, and linear independence of the columns of that matrix.
+- Compute the determinant of a 2×2 matrix, - Use cofactor expansion to compute the determinant of larger matrices, and - Use the determinant to make statements about invertibility or linear independence of the columns of that matrix.

 For square matrices we define a useful quantity called the determinant.
 We define the determinant of a 1×1 matrix as the value of its only entry